maubanel/UE5-Lighting/sky-fog/README.md

 ##### `Step 9.`\|`ITL`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 If you have ever looked out on an ocean it is often hard to amke out the horizon as fog and mist usually limits your view.
-Toggle the eyeball in the viewer on and off and look at the horizon.
+Toggle the eyeball in the **Outliner** on and off and look at the horizon.
 You can make it look as foggy and as moody as you like.

 https://user-images.githubusercontent.com/5504953/188520360-70df16f0-9b3a-4de4-abcc-f315995b91c4.mp4